FORC/FRIENDS OF OFF-ROAD CYCLING

 5.02.1 RACE DIRECTOR ELECTION

-The Race Director will be elected annually by the membership in Octobers by the
+The Race Director will be elected annually by the membership at Octobers membership meeting.

 5.03 TERM OF OFFICE